Saucier + Perrotte: Cinémathèque québécoise

-Built into the gap of two existing buildings, the design of the Cinémathèque Quebecoise demonstrates the relationship between the old and new, interior and exterior, and actor and audience.
+Built into the gap of two existing buildings, the design of the Cinémathèque québécoise demonstrates the relationship between the old and new, interior and exterior, and actor and audience.

 The “light box” entrance from de Maisonneuve Boulevard explores the qualities of film through its light-weight steel frame structure and illumination.
 A gridded glazed screen cantilevers over the sidewalk, while laterally extending to the restored, historical, stone and brick façade of its neighbouring building.
 The lateral extension forms a ramp walkway for people to move through the building.
 Videos and images are projected onto the translucent segments of the glass screen, for pedestrians to view.
 Thus, silhouetted images of those walking on the ramp behind the screen are projected onto the glass façade.

 Other projects

 Awards

-The firm has received two International Architecture Awards (presented by the Chicago Athenaeum and the European Centre for Architecture Art Design and Urban Studies), three P/A Progressive Architecture honours (presented by Architecture Magazine), and 9 Governor General’s Medals in Architecture (presented by the Royal Architectural Institute of Canada).
+The firm has received two International Architecture Awards (presented by the Chicago Athenaeum and the European Centre for Architecture Art Design and Urban Studies), three P/A Progressive Architecture honours (presented by Architect Magazine), and 9 Governor General's Medals in Architecture (presented by the Royal Architectural Institute of Canada).
 In 2009, the firm received the RAIC Award of Excellence for Best Architectural Firm in Canada, as well as a 2018 RAIC Gold Medal.